-A person preparing to enter the nursing profession and/or allied health programs must possess high standards and values.
-Developing a professional image through dress and behavior in clinical facilities, the classroom, and the residence of others as a part of the educational process.
-Each student always represents the school; therefore, students are expected to conduct themselves in a way that will reflect favorably of themselves, the Department of Nursing and Allied Health, and the college.
+A person preparing to enter the nursing profession must possess integrity, determination, sense of self, and a curious mind.
+Once in the nursing program, students will be taught concepts that utilize these attributes to be successful, professional, compassionate, and competent in their nursing practice.
+Developing a professional image through dress and behavior in clinical facilities, the classroom, and the residence of others, is a part of the educational process.
+Each student always represents the school; therefore, students are expected to conduct themselves in a way that will reflect favorably of themselves, the Department of Nursing, and PVC.
 Acceptable conduct is based on high moral standards, consideration for the rights of others, and self-respect.